 While making the Coyote remake in Unity, I had to make some interesting game design decisions.
 I figured you might enjoy a behind-the-scenes look at some of these details.

 Coyote was originally a fully 2D game, but for the remake I found the perfect asset package to build the town with instead of redrawing everything.
 I knew I would have otherwise never made the one-week-deadline of the Remake Jam.
-But with a switch from 2D to 3D comes it’s own unique set of challenges:Continue reading “The gamedev tricks I used to make Coyote”
+But a switch from 2D to 3D comes with its own unique set of challenges:Continue reading “The gamedev tricks I used to make Coyote”